 What is a web wallet?

 A web wallet is a form of hot wallet.
 It is a wallet that uses a 3rd party web cloud.
 These wallets store public and private keys.
 However the 3rd party is responsible for the security and integrity of your funds.
-Therefor there is an element of trust required, considering there is no cryptcurrency regulation in place and deposits are not guaranteed.
+Therefor there is an element of trust required, considering there is no cryptocurrency regulation in place and deposits are not guaranteed.
 Thank you for visiting our crypto website, we hope that you found our Bitcoin Wallets Comparison informative.